Variegated Ginger Mint

 This colorful variety is an aromatic ginger-flavored plant for use in the herb garden, garden or container; features dense clusters of lavender colored flowers and stunning foliage all season long; cut back dead growth after frost

-Variegated Ginger Mint is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Variegated Ginger Mint is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant pointy green leaves with showy chartreuse variegation and tinges of white are usually harvested from late spring to early fall.
 The leaves have a minty taste.

 The leaves are most often used in the following ways: